curveresearch/curvesim/README.md

 ## Documentation
-Check out the full documentation at https://curvesim.readthedocs.io/
+Check out the full documentation at https://curvesim.readthedocs.io/.
+We recommend starting with the "Quickstart" guide.

 ## Licensing
 Portions of the codebase are authorized derivatives of code owned by Curve.fi (Swiss Stake GmbH).
 These are the vyper snippets used for testing (`test/fixtures/curve`) and the python code derived from them (`curvesim/pool/stableswap` and `curvesim/pool/cryptoswap`); there are copyright notices placed appropriately.
 The rest of the codebase has an MIT license.